jai2036/py-gunicorn-appd/README.md

  # Introduction
-Appd instrumentaion to monitor Py-flask app using gunicorn.
+Appd instrumentation to monitor a Py-flask app running using gunicorn.

 **Pre-requisites**:
 Install docker